Priyanka Chopra and Nick Jonas ‘cosy up’ during dinner date

-American singer Nick Jonas and Indian actor Priyanka Chopra continued to fuel dating rumours during a night out in West Hollywood, California where they “cosied up”.
+American singer Nick Jonas and Indian actor Priyanka Chopra’s dating rumours are not to die any time soon.
+The two continued to fuel dating rumours during a night out in West Hollywood, California where they “cosied up”.
 A source told etonline.com that the two “cozied up at a table” at Toca Madera restaurant, arriving together at around 8 pm on Thursday.
-Sitting on the garden patio, the rumoured couple enjoyed guacamole, ceviche verde, chicken tacos and the Japanese wagyu beef.

 Priyanka Chopra currently stars in Quantico’s third season.
 The show has been cancelled by ABC citing low ratings.
 This would be the thriller series’ last season.
 Priyanka is also starring in Silas Howard’s Hollywood film A Kid Like Jake alongside Claire Danes, Jim Parsons, Amy Landecker, Ann Dowd and Octavia Spencer.